The $15 Kmart item that 'exploded' after being nudged

 A woman has revealed on Facebook how a set of $15 Kmart scales exploded, sending pieces of glass flying across her bathroom floor.

-Louise — who asked not to be identified — posted about her experience to the Kmart Mums Australia Facebook page, alleging that she "lightly nudged" the product before it exploded in to pieces.
+Louise, who asked not to be identified, posted on the Kmart Mums Australia Facebook page that she "lightly nudged" the product before it exploded in to pieces.

 "Glass went everywhere," she wrote alongside the image of the shattered scales.